MeerUzairWasHere/GPT-Genius/README.md

 #GPT-Genius

-- Had to stop the project due to pricing op OpenAI
+- Had to stop this project due to pricing of OpenAI

 ---